Atrisco Heritage Academy High School

-Atrisco Heritage Academy High School (AHAHS), better known as Atrisco Heritage, is a public high school in unincorporated Bernalillo County, New Mexico, United States, with an Albuquerque postal address.
-It is located on the area's West Mesa.
+Atrisco Heritage Academy High School (AHAHS), better known as Atrisco Heritage, is a public high school in Albuquerque, New Mexico, United States.
+It is located on the city’s West Mesa.
 It is a part of the Albuquerque Public Schools.
-The school is named after the Atrisco Land Grant, which is now owned by Westland development.
+The school is named after the Atrisco Land Grant.
 Enrollment at AHAHS was expected to be 2,200 in the fall of 2011.

 The mascot of AHAHS is a Jaguar, chosen by the first freshman class.

+History

+Drag show controversy

+On April 20, 2024, administrators at Atrisco Heritage Academy High School held a prom event at a local convention center featuring a drag performer.
+The incident prompted Albuquerque Public Schools to dismiss several employees at the school, including principal Irene Cisneros, naming Anthony Lovato as the school's acting principal.

 Academics

 School grade

 The NMPED (New Mexico Public Education Department) replaced the No Child Left Behind Act and AYP testing with a new school grading formula, which took effect in the 2010–11 school year.
 The grade is calculated using many forms of testing, and includes graduation rates.